 2. that is installed on a motor vehicle or motor vehicle engine by the vehicle or engine manufacturer, or in a warranty repair.

-(F) In the case of 2022 and subsequent model year heavy-duty hybrid vehicles greater than 14,000 pounds GVWR, or 2022 and subsequent model year incomplete hybrid vehicles from 10,001 to 14,000 pounds GVWR, which are equipped with 2022 and subsequent model year hybrid powertrains optionally certified pursuant to 13 CCR § 1956.8, and the 2022 and subsequent model year hybrid powertrains used in such vehicles, any part:
+(F) In the case of 2022 through 2027 model year heavy-duty hybrid vehicles greater than 14,000 pounds GVWR, or 2022 through 2027 model year incomplete hybrid vehicles from 10,001 to 14,000 pounds GVWR, which are equipped with 2022 through 2026 model year hybrid powertrains optionally certified pursuant to 13 CCR § 1956.8, and the 2022 through 2026 model year hybrid powertrains used in such vehicles, any part:

 1. that affects any regulated emission of criteria pollutants from a hybrid vehicle or hybrid powertrain that is subject to California emission standards, including, but not limited to, electric motor-generator system, hybrid rechargeable energy storage system, battery management system, including charge controller and thermal management systems and associated power electronics, and including those parts, at a minimum, that are contained in the “Emissions Warranty Parts List” required by section 2036(f), and